morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 - No commented out code

 ## GitHub Commit Messages
 Udacity's instructors have developed a [Git Style Guide](http://udacity.github.io/android-nanodegree-guidelines/git.html) that details how to write a concise, thorough, and informative Git commit message.
+Note that commit messages are in present rather than past tense:

+- *Add method to calculate average* (preferred)
+- *Added method to calculate average* (not preferred)

 ## README files
 - describe how to run app, how app works